thinkum/commonide/README.md

       architectures supported in individual UNIX kernel environments.

-    - **Eclipse RCP** as an architecture for _IDE development_ with Eclipse IDE applciations in Java(R) platforms; note extensions of the Eclipse Platform, in Modelio and other software systems
+    - **Eclipse RCP** as an architecture for _IDE development_ with Eclipse IDE applications in Java(R) platforms; note extensions of the Eclipse Platform, in Modelio and other software systems